MarchMore/super_material/README.md

 **super_material** provides component wrappers and useful interfaces to convert existing flutter applications into applications that can switch the design at runtime.

-That means your app can be represented in different designs, but just one codebase.
+This means your app can display different designs from a single code base.

 ## Supported components